abdurrehman022/Voting-Application-using-Solidity/README.md

 This repository contains the source code for a decentralized voting application built on the Ethereum blockchain using Solidity smart contracts.
 The application provides a secure, transparent, and tamper-proof platform for conducting various types of voting processes.

-## Features:
+## Features

 **Owner Management:**

 - Assign an owner who has special privileges, such as adding candidates and managing the voting process.

 **Candidate Management:**

 - Add, retrieve, and manage details of candidates participating in the voting process.

 **Voting Mechanism:**

 - Allow registered users to cast votes for their preferred candidates.
 - Ensure that each voter can vote only once and validate the candidate ID before casting a vote.

 **Result Viewing:**

 - Retrieve and display the details of all candidates, including their ID, name, and vote count.
 - View the details of a specific candidate.

-## Tools:
+## Tools

 **Remix Ethereum IDE:** [remix.ethereum.org](https://remix.ethereum.org)

 - A web-based integrated development environment (IDE) for writing, testing, and deploying Ethereum smart contracts.

 **MetaMask:** [metamask.io](https://metamask.io)

 - A browser extension that allows users to interact with the Ethereum blockchain and securely manage Ethereum accounts and transactions.

 **Ganache:** [trufflesuite.com/ganache](https://www.trufflesuite.com/ganache)

 - A personal blockchain for Ethereum development that allows developers to deploy contracts, develop, and test their applications in a safe and deterministic environment.

 ## Setup Environment

 **MetaMask:**

 - Go to the [MetaMask website](https://metamask.io/) and follow the instructions to install MetaMask for your browser.
 - Create a new wallet or import an existing one.
 - Connect MetaMask to your local Ganache network.

 **Remix Ethereum:**

 - Open [Remix Ethereum IDE](https://remix.ethereum.org/) in your browser.

 **Connecting Ganache to MetaMask:**

 - Open Ganache and create a new workspace.
 - Copy the RPC server URL from Ganache (e.g., `http://127.0.0.1:7545`).
 - In MetaMask, click on the network dropdown and select "Add Network."
 - Fill in the network details:
   - Network Name: Ganache
   - New RPC URL: *[Paste the URL from Ganache]*
   - Chain ID: 1337 (default for Ganache)
   - Currency Symbol: ETH
 - Save and connect to the new network.

 **Connect MetaMask to Remix:**

 - In Remix IDE, click on the `Settings` tab.
 - Under `Plugin`, select `Solidity Compiler`.
 - Scroll down to `Environment` and select `Injected Web3`.
 - MetaMask will prompt you to connect your wallet.
 Confirm the connection.

 ## Deploy Contract